Key Takeaways:

 Related article: Rheumatoid arthritis genes

-Mast cells may play a role in obesity:
+Mast cells may play a role in obesity and diabetes:

 Are mast cells at the root of everyone’s weight problem?
 I don’t think that is clear from the research — and there are a lot of different components of appetite regulation, fat storage, and base metabolic rate that come into play with obesity.
 Instead, mast cells may be what drives excess inflammation — in some people who are obese.
 One dietary difference in the activation of mast cells in obesity (in animal studies) is cholesterol levels.
 Again, this is an animal study, so it may not hold true for humans.
-But in animals fed a high-fat diet, mast cell inhibitors stopped the inflammation and histamine release and stopped the weight gain.
+But in animals fed a high-fat diet, mast cell inhibitors stopped the inflammation, histamine release, and weight gain.
 It was true, though, only in diets that contained cholesterol.[ref]

 Role of mast cells in rosacea: